djangocon/2024.djangocon.us/src/_content/posts/introducing-keynote-natalia-bidart.md

 ## What do you like to do outside of your normal work day?

 >As a parent most of my time goes into my child.
-I really love power tools, whatever it is, to grab a tool and to plug it in and do soemthing with that!
+I really love power tools, whatever it is, to grab a tool and to plug it in and do something with that!
 I really like woodwork, yoga, and doing some gardening.

 ## Are you ok with people asking you more later?